Mishalto/falling_sand_sim/README.md

 This project is a falling sand simulator implemented in C++ using the SFML library for graphical rendering.

 ## Software Design
 The project uses a 2D grid to simulate falling sand, managing particle behavior dynamically.
-The Engine class controls the simulation in both versions, but the main processing occurs in the Sand class in the main branch and in the Grid class in the dev branch.
-These classes contain the most computationally expensive algorithms and core logic.
+The Engine class controls the simulation, while the Sand class contains the most computationally expensive algorithms and core logic.
-The class structures in the main and dev branches differ significantly.

-Most parameters, such as screen resolution and grid size, are managed through Constants/Constants.hpp
+Most parameters, such as screen resolution and grid size, are managed through Constants/Constants.hpp.

 ## Requirements